Contrasting Nextracker (NXT) & Its Rivals

-Nextracker (NASDAQ:NXT – Get Free Report) is one of 20 public companies in the “Search & navigation equipment” industry, but how does it compare to its competitors?
-We will compare Nextracker to related businesses based on the strength of its dividends, analyst recommendations, earnings, institutional ownership, profitability, risk and valuation.
+Nextracker (NASDAQ:NXT – Get Free Report) is one of 19 publicly-traded companies in the “Search & navigation equipment” industry, but how does it contrast to its peers?
+We will compare Nextracker to related companies based on the strength of its risk, valuation, institutional ownership, earnings, analyst recommendations, dividends and profitability.

 Profitability

-This table compares Nextracker and its competitors’ net margins, return on equity and return on assets.
+This table compares Nextracker and its peers’ net margins, return on equity and return on assets.

 |Net Margins